trentonaugustin/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Now you return back to ISS and click PHP manager and then on enable or disable an extension so we can allow osticket to access to these following php_imap.dll, php_intl.dll, and php_opcache.dll after you enable all three your gonna to the osticket installer and refresh it then head to file explorer and go to the folder called osticket the click on interlude`
+  Now you return back to ISS and click PHP manager and then on enable or disable an extension so we can allow osticket to access to these following php_imap.dll, php_intl.dll, and php_opcache.dll after you enable all three your gonna to the osticket installer and refresh it then head to file explorer and go to the folder called osticket the click on include find ost-sampleconfig.php and rename it ost-config.php after you do that right click on and go to properties
 </p>
 <br />